What To See & Do In The Una National Park, Bosnia-Herzegovina

 Culture And History Of The Una National Park

 In addition to all this natural wealth, there’s also a fascinating cultural-historical side to Una National Park and its surroundings.
-From archaeological sites and a number of fortresses to various religious buildings and medieval towns, culture and history buffs will definitely find something that tickles their fancy in this wonderful national park.
+From archaeological sites and several fortresses to various religious buildings and medieval towns, culture and history buffs will definitely find something that tickles their fancy in this beautiful national park.

 What To Do In Una National Park